-In addition to safety concerns, technology also has the potential to take away the sense of adventure and uncertainty that are part of the wilderness experience.
+In addition to safety concerns, technology, and the social sharing associated with it, also has the potential to take away the sense of adventure and uncertainty that are part of the wilderness experience.
 Technology can lead to a loss of the unknown by providing too much information and removing the element of mystery associated with visiting wilderness.
 The following excerpt from a Montana Headwall Magazine essay describes the dangers of today's tech-savvy temptations:

 "One day last summer, I logged onto National Geographic's TOPO!
 Explorer website, hoping to use its satellite-view feature to scope out forest cover near a couple of Boundary Waters campsites.
 What the screen threw back at me, though, was a different sort of forest, made up of red and blue digital pushpins--tiny pixilated markers--planted along my proposed route like the flags of an imperial conqueror.
 It seems mn_hiker08 had been here before--and he wanted to tell me all about it...Weeks later, though, when I took my own trip, mn_hiker08 followed me through the Boundary Waters like Banquo's ghost.
 All the landmarks seemed weirdly familiar.
 Everywhere I looked there were giant blue pushpins hovering above the shoreline.
 There's the outcropping where mn_hiker08 camped!
 There's where his daughter caught the walleye!
 Altogether gone was that voyageur vibe, that sense of paddling through an undiscovered country."

-Another example of the technology-related challenges facing wilderness managers is the increasing use of Unmanned Aircraft Systems, “drones” in common parlance.
-As motorized equipment, these may not be launched, landed, or operated from wilderness areas—or from national parks, per a 2014 memorandum—but overflights fall into something of a gray area.
-Drones may detract from the experience of wilderness users, disturb wildlife (which is prohibited), or interfere with wildland firefighting operations.
+Another example of the technology-related challenges facing wilderness managers is the increasing use of drones, or unmanned aircraft systems.
+As motorized equipment, drones may not be launched, landed, or operated in wilderness areas.
+Among other reasons for their prohibition, drones detract from the experience of wilderness users, disturb wildlife, and can interfere with wildland firefighting operations.